hfadams/meta_ecosystem_model/README.md

 ## repository directory
 ### Folder 1: data
 Empirical data used for statistical analysis (*in situ* data collected from stream sites and shapefiles digitized in QGIS)
-* [benthic_invertebrates.csv](): Counts of benthic invertebrates collected from each stream site, identified to the family level.
+* [benthic_invertebrates.csv](https://github.com/hfadams/meta_ecosystem_model/blob/main/data/benthic_invertebrates.csv): Counts of benthic invertebrates collected from each stream site, identified to the family level.
-* [canopy_cover.csv](): Percent canopy cover each stream site, measured at 5 m intervals along the stream reach.
+* [canopy_cover.csv](https://github.com/hfadams/meta_ecosystem_model/blob/main/data/canopy_cover.csv): Percent canopy cover each stream site, measured at 5 m intervals along the stream reach.
-* [channel_measurements.csv](): Depth, width, and flow at each stream site, measured at three cross sections along the stream reach.
+* [channel_measurements.csv](https://github.com/hfadams/meta_ecosystem_model/blob/main/data/channel_measurements.csv): Depth, width, and flow at each stream site, measured at three cross sections along the stream reach.
-* [chlorophyll_a.csv](): Spectrophotometer data from periphyton samples collected at each stream site.
+* [chlorophyll_a.csv](https://github.com/hfadams/meta_ecosystem_model/blob/main/data/chlorophyll_a.csv): Spectrophotometer data from periphyton samples collected at each stream site.
 Absorbance values at key wavelengths are used to estimate periphyton biomass.
-* [doc.csv](): Dissolved organic carbon data from filtered water samples collected at each stream site, measured with a DOC/TDN analyzer.
+* [doc.csv](https://github.com/hfadams/meta_ecosystem_model/blob/main/data/doc.csv): Dissolved organic carbon data from filtered water samples collected at each stream site, measured with a DOC/TDN analyzer.
-* invert_coeficients.csv
-* invert_functional_groups.csv
-* invert_traits_usgs.csv
 * [pebble_count.csv]()
 * [periphyton_foil.csv]()
 * [spatial_data.zip]()
 * [surber_sampling.csv]()
-* [tn.csv](): Dissolved nitrogen data from filtered water samples collected at each stream site, measured with a DOC/TDN analyzer.
+* [tn.csv](https://github.com/hfadams/meta_ecosystem_model/blob/main/data/tn.csv): Dissolved nitrogen data from filtered water samples collected at each stream site, measured with a DOC/TDN analyzer.
 * [tss_filters.csv]()
 * [water_chemistry.csv]()

+Not in repository:
+* invert_coeficients.csv: Coefficients for converting benthic invertebrate length to mass using the power law allometric equation (Burgherr and Meyer, 1997).
+We used coefficients from (Benke et al., 1999) for these equations, using the “all insect” category for orders where no other coefficients were available (i.e., *collembola*, *oligochaeta*, *gastropoda*, *hirudinea*, *acarina*, *neuropteran*, *lepidoptera*, and *bivalvia*).
+Coefficients can be found through the link in the "Data sources" section above.
+* invert_functional_groups.csv: Functional groups assigned to each taxa using data from the USGS benthic invertebrate database (see "Data sources: section above)
+* invert_traits_usgs.csv: File containing mean length values for each benthic invertebrate taxa from the USGS benthic invertebrate database (see "Data sources: section above).
+These data were used in the power law allometric equation (Burgherr and Meyer, 1997).

+References:
+Benke, A. C., Huryn, A. D., Smock, L. A., & Wallace, J. B. (1999).
+Length-Mass Relationships for Freshwater Macroinvertebrates in North America with Particular Reference to the Southeastern United States.
+In Source: Journal of the North American Benthological Society (Vol. 18, Issue 3).
+Burgherr, P., & Meyer, E. I. (1997).
+Regression analysis of linear body dimensions vs. dry mass in stream macroinvertebrates.
+Archiv Für Hydrobiologie, 139(1), 101–112. https://doi.org/10.1127/archiv-hydrobiol/139/1997/101

 ### Folder 2: scripts
 Scripts used for processing and analyzing our *in situ* and geospatial data.